 Kathryn Couey is an Associate at Keller Lenkner LLC.
 She merges extensive multidistrict litigation training and experience across a diverse range of product-liability matters to deliver outstanding representation for plaintiffs.

 At Keller Lenkner, Kathryn’s practice focuses on complex litigation matters, including product-liability cases and representing individuals in multidistrict litigation.
 She also works to establish efficient processes for evaluating and advancing our clients’ claims.

 Among her notable matters, Kathryn represents servicemembers who have suffered injuries related to the 3M Combat Arms Earplug multidistrict litigation.
-She also supports plaintiffs’ leadership in this MDL with research and writing.

 Prior to joining Keller Lenkner, Kathryn served as a law clerk to Judge Robert M. Dow, Jr. of the U.S. District Court for the Northern District of Illinois.
 Her clerkship experience included learning from Judge Dow’s management of multidistrict litigation matters.

 Kathryn was previously an associate at Kirkland & Ellis LLP, where she represented clients in class actions and other complex commercial litigation.